GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

 Our overall approach to system assurance is summarized in [ASSURANCE.md](../ASSURANCE.md).

-The properties that we will be verifying in the Registration System are of three classes:
+The properties that we will verify in the Registration System are of three classes:
  1. data integrity
  2. data privacy